cyscale/cyscale.com/src/markdown/blog/2022-07-08-pci-dss-compliance-in-the-cloud.md

 Just two of the many controls Cyscale uses to ensure this requirement is implemented are:

-* *Ensure API keys are rotated every 90 days* for GCP
+* *Ensure API keys are rotated every 90 days* for Google Cloud
 * *Ensure IAM password policy requires at least one symbol* for AWS

 #### 9. Restrict physical access to cardholder data.

 Access to databases, computers, servers and other devices should be heavily restricted.
 Cloud providers are in charge of physical access to these systems.

 Make sure your cloud provider is PCI-DSS compliant and follows this requirement.
-AWS, Microsoft Azure and GCP are all PCI-DSS compliant and ensure that the physical medium is protected.
+AWS, Microsoft Azure and Google Cloud are all PCI-DSS compliant and ensure that the physical medium is protected.

 #### 10. Track and monitor all access to network resources and cardholder data.